samstur/P_rapae_RNASeq/MasterNotes.md

 ### Data Accession
 Data was generated from cateprillars reared at the University of North Carolina.
 Caterpillars were dissected and RNA was extracted by Sam Sturiale at Georgetown University.

-The raw reads are available in NCBI’s short read archive (SRA) under accession number XXXXYYYY
+The raw reads are available in NCBI’s short read archive (SRA) under accession number PRJNA1258715

 ### Preprocessing and Quality Control
 Trimmomatic (version 0.39) was used to trim sequence reads based on quality ([script](https://github.com/samstur/P_rapae_RNASeq/blob/main/trim.sh))